jasonpstokes/ha-sigenergy-card/README.md

 > [!NOTE]
 > - Reminaing time (to charged/empty) only displays if time < 24 hours
+> - the card width is auto (not defined) to fill the UI space, but the elements are arranged on the left to fit my smartphone screen width.

 Please let me know if something isn't working.